bhamail/shiro-test-dan/README.md

 Simple Test project(s) using Shiro

-The branches contains various experiments.
+The branches contain various experiments:

     * minimalSSOWithCache - Contains only a custom SessionDAO implementation (MySesssionDAOToDisk).
                             Shiro is configured to use Ehcache for caching.